Privacy Policy

 • Name and avatar - only if you sign in via GitHub OAuth.
 We receive your public GitHub profile (name, username, avatar URL, primary email).
 Lawful basis: contract.

-• Authentication tokens — issued and managed by Better Auth, stored server-side and as a secure session cookie in your browser.
+• Authentication and device tokens - issued and managed by Better Auth, stored server-side and, for website sessions, as a secure HTTP-only cookie in your browser.
+Device-login and API credentials are associated with your account.
+Lawful basis: contract.

-• Encrypted LLM provider keys — if you store OpenAI / Anthropic / OpenRouter / Ollama keys in your grith account, they are encrypted at rest with AES-256-GCM using a key derived from a server-held master secret.
-Plaintext keys are never logged.
+• Encrypted LLM provider keys - if you store OpenAI / Anthropic / OpenRouter / Ollama keys in your grith account, they are encrypted at rest with AES-256-GCM using a key derived from a server-held master secret.
+The Service decrypts a key only when returning it to an authorised administrator for the team that stored it; plaintext keys are not logged.
 Lawful basis: contract.

 3.3 Paid subscribers